Find Your Program

 How a Management Degree Can Also Help

 Despite the fact that many chefs are treated in our culture as artists, restaurants are still a business.
 So, it shouldn’t be a surprise that many of the most successful restaurateurs are graduates of the best business schools.
-If you want to excel in the restaurant business, following in their footsteps could be a very good idea.
+If you want to excel in the restaurant business, following in their footsteps by earning a degree could be a very good idea.

 What business degree should you earn?
-One of the best choices is the MS in Management.
-Through a master’s in management program, you can gain the skills you need to manage both the overall strategies and the day-to-day operations of a business.
+If you’re just starting your educational journey, one of the best choices is a bachelor’s in business administration.
+When completing your bachelor’s in business administration program you can gain the skills you need to manage both the overall strategies and the day-to-day operations of a business.
 In a way, it’s like advanced management training.
 And, thanks to online education, you don’t even have to take time off from your job to earn the degree.

-Through an online master’s in management program, you can complete your master’s degree right from home.
-Plus, online graduate degree programs let you complete your MS degree studies at whatever time of day works best for you.
-That means you’ll have the opportunity to focus on your management degree without it interfering with your work schedule.
+Through an online bachelor’s program like the one offered by Walden University, you can complete your degree right from home.
+Plus, online degree programs let you complete your BS degree studies at whatever time of day works best for you.
+That means you’ll have the opportunity to focus on your business degree without it interfering with your work schedule.

 Yes, running a restaurant isn’t easy.
 Chef Gordon Ramsay, who owns several Michelin star restaurants, shares with us on TV shows like Hell’s Kitchen just how challenging it can be.
 He also understands the value of a business degree.
 It is Chef Ramsay’s business savvy that has turned him into a successful household name and brand, with enterprises reaching from Michelin-star restaurants to television shows to mobile gaming apps.
-If you understand what makes restaurants successful and earn an MS in Management, you can make success a lot more possible.
+If you understand what makes restaurants successful and earn BS in Business Administration from Walden, you could make your success in the industry a lot more possible.